Italy approves emergency decree to delay Veneto Banca bond payment

-ROME, June 16 The Italian government on Friday approved an emergency decree to allow troubled lender Veneto Banca to avoid a bond repayment which was due on June 21.
+ROME, June 16 (Reuters) - The Italian government on Friday approved an emergency decree to allow troubled lender Veneto Banca to avoid a bond repayment which was due on June 21.

 Under the decree, banks which have applied for a precautionary recapitalisation, like Veneto Banca, can postpone by six months the repayment of their subordinated bonds from when they requested state aid.